hzhoup/know/AI/AI-For-Beginners.md

 ### The Definition of Intelligence and the Turing Test

 We cannot properly define Intelligence.
 When speaking about AGI we need to have some way to tell if we have created a truly intelligent system.
-Alan Turing proposed a way called a [[202302011345|Turing Test]],
+Alan Turing proposed a way called a [[202302011345|Turing Test]].

+### Different Approaches to AI

+If we want a computer to behave like a human, we need somehow to model inside a computer our way of thinking.
+We need to try to understand what makes a human being intelligent.

+There are two possible approaches to this problem:

+| Top-down A